 In l983 he was elected to the Westchester County Board of Legislators, defeating two opponents who were supported by the political establishment.
 As a County Legislator he always put his constituents first.
 Thanks to Mr. Feiner the county Legislature adopted a number of open government reforms, including meetings with public speaking access.
 And, in l986, Mr. Feiner established the "Have a Heart for the Homeless Committee" which has helped over 400 families avoid homelessness.
 As a Legislator Mr. Feiner worked to lower utility rates and find housing for indigent families.

 In l99l, he was elected Town Supervisor of Greenburgh, the largest town in Westchester County.
-At the end of 2019 Mr. Feiner will be tied as the longest serving Supervisor in history of Greenburgh.
-He is also tied for the distinction of being the longest serving elected chief executive in Westchester County.
+Mr. Feiner is the longest serving Supervisor in history of Greenburgh.
 During the past 28 years Mr. Feiner has addressed the infrastructure needs of the town.
 The most significant of these accomplishments took place in 2003 when Greenburgh moved its Town Hall to a new facility: 177 Hillside Ave.
 The building, which is partially powered using solar energy (thanks to a grant), was purchased at a price significantly below market value: $6.9 million.
 In the early 1990s, when the building was built, the cost of constructing 177 Hillside was over $12 million.
 An incredible bargain!

 Other infrastructure enhancements include: The town, with the assistance of a $2.1 million NY State grant, constructed a 2nd floor at the Theodore Young Community Center.
 A multipurpose center for seniors was dedicated, most of the funding came from non tax dollars.
 A new public works garage was constructed.
 A water pump station was built that connects Irvington residents to Greenburgh’s water supply.
 Approximately 40 million dollars in water related infrastructure improvements will take place in the next few years.
 Nine new playgrounds were built without using taxpayer dollars.
 There have been two additions to the police headquarters.
 A new interactive kiddy pool was built.
 In 2008 the town completed the construction of a $20 million library expansion (approved by the voters), The library uses geothermal power to heat the building.
 In 2016 the town approved the first comprehensive plan which will address the long term infrastructure needs of the town, including land use, flood, parking, maximizing the revenue the town can receive on vacant parcels of land.
 In 2011 the town approved a hazardous mitigation plan—enabling the town to obtain federal funds to address flooding.
 In 2014 the town made a major change.
 The town started purchasing new sanitation trucks that uses automation to pick up garbage (an electric arm) started serving sections of the town.
 The automated refuse collection vehicles reduces collection costs and increase collection efficiencies.
 There will be fewer worker compensation claims.
 The new truck requires one employee compared to three employees on older trucks.
 Supervisor Feiner has also funded the replacement of all the water meters and is replacing street lights with LED lighting, which are more efficient.
 In the first year the town saved $200,000 on utility expenses as a result of the LED lighting.
 The town has been working hard making Greenburgh a more pedestrian safe community and has overseen the construction of over six miles of new sidewalks in recent years.
 In 2017 the town received a grant of almost $800,000 from NYS to connect a neighborhood off of Central Ave in Hartsdale to the downtown business district -another new sidewalk.
 The sidewalk will be completed in 2020.
 In 2018 the town received almost 5 million dollars form NYS to connect the Rumbrook and Knollwood Pumping stations- a vital infrastructure upgrade that will allow each station to complement the other’s supply capabilities, better ensure sufficient water volume and pressure during periods of peak demand and provide a continuous water supply when either station is undergoing maintenance- a major infrastructure enhancement.
 The work started in 2020.